fraganator/archive-cache-manager/README.md

 Default: _20,000 MB (20 GB)_

 ##### Configure Cache - Minimum Archive Size
-This is the minimum size in megabytes of an uncompressed archive to be added to the cache.
+This is the minimum size in megabytes of an uncompressed archive before it will be added to the cache.
 Archives smaller than this won't be added to the cache.

 Default: _100 MB_